Friedrich Adolph Wislizenus: Life

 In 1846 his longing for exploration took hold and he joined a merchant expedition to Santa Fe.
 This time he was better prepared.
-Reaching the city news of War between USA and Mexico emerged.
+Reaching the city, news of War between USA and Mexico emerged.
 Despite that Wislizenus managed to pass the border and traveled to Chihuahua where the whole group was imprisoned.
 Several months in a secluded mountain village resulted in collection of notes, observations and sketches concerning northern Mexico.
 Finally the prisoners were freed by Colonel Doniphan in the spring of 1847 and that same year Friedrich Adolph returned to St. Louis.
-Due to the effort of senator Thomas H. Benton, with whom he became acquainted with, young explorer was summoned to Washington, D.C. and requested to publish his recollections.
-Memoir of a Tour to Northern Mexico in 1846 and 1847 by A. Wislizenus, M.D. corrected erroneous views upon the western country and provided indepth description (with maps and sketches) of the lands near Rio Grande.
+Due to the effort of senator Thomas H. Benton, with whom he became acquainted, the young explorer was summoned to Washington, D.C., and requested to publish his recollections.
+Memoir of a Tour to Northern Mexico in 1846 and 1847 by A. Wislizenus, M.D. corrected erroneous views on the western country and provided in-depth description (with maps and sketches) of the lands near the Rio Grande.
 The Senate ordered printing of 5,000 copies for distribution.

-Among the trophies brought from the voyage were many new plants, later on studied by Dr. George Engelmann, who, in gratitude to his explorer-friend, named some of the specimens with Wislizenus' name, including Wislizenia refracta.
+Among the trophies brought from the voyage were many new plants, later studied by Dr. George Engelmann, who in gratitude to his explorer-friend, named some of the specimens with Wislizenus' name, including Wislizenia refracta.

 While engaged in publishing his memoirs, Wislizenus met his future wife, Lucy Crane, sister-in-law of George Perkins Marsh.

 In 1849 he returned to St. Louis and served with vigour and devotion during the outbreak of cholera.
-As soon as the epidemic ceased he traveled to Istanbul where G.P.
-Marsh served as United States Minister to Turkey where he married Lucy at the Embassy on July 23, 1850.
+As soon as the epidemic ceased he traveled to Istanbul, where G.P.
+Marsh served as United States Minister to Turkey, and where he married Lucy at the Embassy on July 23, 1850.
 After visiting his hometown in Thuringen and some of the ancient cities of Europe, the newly married couple returned to the USA.

 After a brief voyage to Panama and the Pacific Coast Wislizenus returned to St. Louis in 1852 and never left it again (save recreational trips to Kimmswick, Missouri).
-For the rest of his life he pursued scientific interest- was one of the founders of the St. Louis Academy of Science, indulged in meteorological and botanical studies until failing eyesight could allow.
+For the rest of his life he pursued scientific interests; he was one of the founders of the St. Louis Academy of Science, and indulged in meteorological and botanical studies until failing eyesight wouldn't allow.
 It culminated in total blindness a few years before his death yet there were always enthusiastic readers to entertain his eager mind.

-Friedrich Adolph Wislizenus died on September 23, 1889 leaving a rich intellectual heritage.
+Friedrich Adolph Wislizenus died on September 23, 1889, leaving a rich intellectual heritage.

 Wislizenus is commemorated in the scientific name of a species of North American lizard, Gambelia wislizenii.